 Master Drawings Association, Inc. is a not-for-profit organization incorporated in the State of New York on March 16, 1962, for the purpose of disseminating knowledge in the field of Western draftsmanship since the Renaissance.
 Its mission is fulfilled mainly through the publication of the subscription-based, academic quarterly Master Drawings, which was launched in 1963.
-The founding Editor was the late Felice Stampfle, Curator of Drawings and Prints at the Pierpont Morgan Library, New York; the first Associate Editors were the late Jacob Bean, Curator of Drawings at the Metropolitan Museum of Art, and Egbert Haverkamp-Begemann, who is Professor Emeritus at the Institute of Fine Arts, New York University.
+The founding Editor was the late Felice Stampfle, Curator of Drawings and Prints at the Pierpont Morgan Library, New York; the first Associate Editors were the late Jacob Bean, Curator of Drawings at the Metropolitan Museum of Art, and the late Egbert Haverkamp-Begemann, who was a professor at the Institute of Fine Arts, New York University.

 Master Drawings is the leading international periodical for the study of drawings from the fourteenth century to the present day in Europe and the Americas.
 Edited to the highest academic standards, it seeks to present the best and most important new research in a clear, elegant, and accessible format.
 The journal is primarily concerned with the publication of newly discovered material, significant reattributions, and fresh interpretations.